grafana/mimir/docs/sources/operating-grafana-mimir/secure-communications-with-tls.md

     -ingester.client.tls-ca-path=/path/to/root.crt
 ```

-TLS can be configured in a similar fashion for other HTTP/GRPC clients in Cortex.
+TLS can be configured in a similar fashion for other HTTP/GRPC clients in Mimir.